RIDE FAQ

 The arts are for everyone and in that spirit UPAF wants to welcome everyone to enjoy the Ride for the Arts.
 See “Can I ride something other than a bike?” for more details on what’s allowed on the Hoan Loop Course and Arts Path.

 If you do not ride a bike, we welcome you to enjoy the finish line festivities and entertainment at the Henry Maier Festival park between 8 a.m. and 12 p.m.
-Experience all of the performing arts within the park while enjoying a variety of food and beverage.
+Experience all the performing arts within the park while enjoying a variety of food and beverage.

 If you would like to reach out to UPAF about how we can better accommodate riders of all ages and abilities, please email ride@upaf.org.